How to Clean Outdoor Furniture Cushions

 • Step 6: Dry – Squeeze the cushions tightly to drain excess water.
 Then, blot with towels or cotton cloths to soak up as much water as you can.
 Squeeze the cloth to remove water and repeat.
 Place the furniture cushion in an upright position and allow them to air-dry completely.
 Choosing a sunny spot can speed up the drying process.

-How to Clean Deep, Stubborn Stains on Outdoor Cushions
+How to Clean Stubborn Stains on Outdoor Cushions

 If you find a stubborn stain that didn’t go away the first time, give it a second round of scrubbing.
 If it doesn’t work (for example, on stubborn grass stains), you can use an enzyme stain remover.
 Use the brush to scrub the dish detergent on the stain and then rinse well.